 Assumptions regarding regulatory approval of program(s), if applicable

-If offering a Legacy Direct Load Control (LDLC) program, the following additional LDLC program details must be provided:

-Description of the cycling control strategy

-A list of all load research studies (with study dates) used to develop the estimated nominated ICAP value (kW) per customer (i.e., the per-participant impact).
-A copy of all studies must be provided with the DR Sell Offer Plan.
-If the LDLC program employs a radio signal, the CSP may elect to either submit a load research study to support the estimated nominated ICAP value per customer or utilize the per-participant impacts contained in the “Deemed Savings Estimates for Legacy Air Conditioning and Water Heating Direct Load Control Programs in the PJM Region” Report.

-Assumptions regarding switch operability rate (%)

 2. Planned Nominated DR Value by Customer Segment

 For those Planned Nominated DR Values for which an end-use customer site is not identified in section 3 of the Planned DR Details, the CSP must identify the Planned Nominated DR values by zone/sub-zone and by end-use customer segment.
 End-use customer segments include residential, commercial, small industrial (less than 3 MW), medium industrial (between 3 MW and 10 MW) and large industrial (greater than 10 MW).
 If known, the CSP may identify more specific customer segments within the commercial and industrial category.